atodorov/qa-automation-python-selenium-101/module04/03-Panda-Social-Network/README.md

-We are going to make a social networks for Pandas
+We are going to make a social network for Pandas

 This is the next big thing.
 We promise!